 Long-term retention of learning is hard to achieve through one-off learning events/courses.
-That’s because, all too often, we forget what we learnt soon right after the course ends.
-This blogpost explains how you can utilize different course templates to beat the forgetting curve.
+That’s because, all too often, we forget what we learned soon right after the course ends.
+This blog post explains how you can utilize different course templates and question types to beat the forgetting curve.

-In 1885, psychologist and pioneering memory researcher Hermann Ebbinghaus discovered that human beings forget 90% of what we have learned within hours of learning it.
-Later research has confirmed that this is simply the way our brain is wired.
+Human beings forget 90% of what we have learned within hours of learning it.
+This is simply the way our brain is wired.

 In today’s highly specialized learning world, people often ask why they need to remember and recall information when it can be digitally retrieved whenever they need it.
 Not every work situation is conducive to performance support, though.
 We need something more that works in conjunction with “just-in-time” learning aids.

 For instance, would you prefer to fly with a pilot who continually refers to a manual to learn on the job how to fly, or with someone who has practiced flying to perfection and refers to a guide only when he or she needs additional information?
 Some jobs require lengthy practice, and fundamental information must be memorized to make sure the basics are in place.

 There’s only one way to beat the forgetting curve: repetition.
 That means providing opportunities for your learners to repeat information so there is a lasting cognitive effect and they retain more.
 It’s a good idea to provide repetition in different forms too.
 Don't just repeat but choose to re-introduce the information in different formats: a course, scenario, quiz, video, etc.

 Start with blended learning

 Say you conduct a day-long classroom training session on the core mechanics of a complex product.
 How can you ensure that your learners remember the fundamentals after the training is over?